SuyashDive2005/SuyashDive2005/README.md

 ## 👨‍💻 About Me

-I'm a Full Stack Java Developer specializing in building scalable, production-ready web applications.
-I focus on clean architecture, microservices design, and creating seamless user experiences.
+I’m a Full Stack Web Developer focused on building scalable, production-ready applications using modern JavaScript ecosystems.
+I specialize in architecting clean backend systems with Node.js and designing high-performance frontends with Next.js and TypeScript.

-**Currently:** Building enterprise-grade applications with Spring Boot and modern frontend frameworks
-**Open to:** Full-time opportunities, freelance projects, and open-source collaboration

 ---